-As a Governor, you discharge your duties by attending regular meetings of the Council of Governors, attending Trust Open Days/Events and Annual Members' Meetings in addition to attending ongoing development and training sessions.
+If successfully elected as a Governor, you will discharge your duties by participating in regular meetings of the Council of Governors, Annual Members' Meetings in addition to participating in ongoing development and training sessions.
+You will also be invited to participate in ad hoc Governor Panels/Groups and other Governor/Trust meetings.
 Please note that Governor meetings are predominantly held during the day (anytime between 9.00am - 5.00pm).

-You will also be invited to attend Governor Groups and other Governor/Trust meetings and in order to become more effective in the role of Governor, are expected to participate in Governor Training and Development Sessions in addition to member and public meetings/events, which will help you to build relationships and become more confident at making direct contact with attending members and the public.
+In order to become more effective in the role of Governor, individuals are expected to participate in member and public meetings/events, which will help you to build relationships and become more confident at making direct contact with participating members (public and staff) and the wider-general public.
 Governors are also asked to take part in effectiveness and performance self-assessments (via regular Governor questionnaires).